 N.B. do not start work until you have received written approval from the Council (Housing and Pollution).

-If you are elderly, (over 60), disabled or vulnerable, the Council has an agency service run by "Independent Home Solutions" to provide you with help and advice on all housing matters.
+If you are elderly - disabled or vulnerable, the Council works with an agency service - "Independent Home Solutions" to provide you with help and advice on all housing matters.
 If you want any help with the filling out of the application form or in arranging for the work, please contact:

 - Independent Home Solutions

 The Old Crumpet Factory